cslab-hub/vizaod/README.md

 The following sections describe the intended workflow.

+## General

+Since the application is intended to be used as a verification tool for semi-supervised object detection we assume that you

+## Configuration

+You can set the required paths in the "Configuration" card in the application.
+Please make sure to either set the paths relative to the directory from where you execute the app or provide absolute paths.
+- "PATH_IMAGES" should contain the path to the images you use.
+- "PATH_ANNOTATIONS" should contain the path to the CSV file containing the annotations you want to approve/discard.
+- "PATH_APPROVED" should contain the path to the CSV file where the approved annotations get stored.
+- "PATH_DISCARDED" should contain the path to the CSV file where the discarded annotations get stored.

 ## Conversion from COCO JSON to CSV

 Since the SSODViz application uses a unique annotation format captured in CSV files, it comes with a script that can convert the common COCO JSON format into the CSV format this application is using.
+Our CSV annotations follow the structure below:

+- image_name: File name of the image.
+- image_id: ID of the image.
+- image_width: Width of the image.
+- image_height: Height of the image.
+- annotation_id: ID of the annotation.
+- category: Category of the annotation.
+- category_id: Category ID of the annotation.
+- iscrowd: Similar to "iscrowd" in COCO JSON.
+- bbox_xmin: X-min of the annotations' bounding box.
+- bbox_ymin: Y-min of the annotations' bounding box.
+- bbox_xmax: X-max of the annotations' bounding box.
+- bbox_ymax: Y-max of the annotations' bounding box.
+- bbox_width: Width of the annotations' bounding box.
+- bbox_height: Height of the annotations' bounding box.
+- bbox_area: Area of the annotations' bounding box.
+- segmentation: Segmentation of the annotation.
+- segmentation_area: Segmentation area of the annotation.

 You can either convert your COCO JSON annotations using the SSODViz application or the file *convert_to_csv.py* as a standalone script.